MasFlam/six-degrees-of-github/README.md

 ```
 julia 6deg.jl <your oauth api token> <source user login> <target user login>
 ```
-You need the DataStructures.jl, JSON.jl and HTTP.jl paackages.
+You need the DataStructures.jl, JSON.jl and HTTP.jl packages.
 Install them by running `julia`, pressing `]` and entering `add DataStructures JSON HTTP`.

 ### Creating an API token
 See the [guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in the GitHub documentation.